Amazon S3 Security Guide

 - Created a user structure with minimal permissions in AWS IAM

 The chances of losing your data due to poor security are close to zero.
+For more security articles, check out this guide on Google G Suite Security.

 Just don’t leave your password on a sticky note around your desk!